Skip to main content

 Features

-• Connect to existing browser via Chrome DevTools Protocol (CDP)
+• Connect to your existing browser via Chrome DevTools Protocol, or launch a fresh one managed by Playwright

 • BrowserSkill — standardized skill interface for agent frameworks

-A little notice
+A little notice 🌸

-I want you to understand that this repository contains a highly powerful toolset—exceptionally powerful.
+I want you to understand that this repository contains a highly powerful toolset — exceptionally powerful.

 It is shared in good faith, with the expectation that you will use these tools responsibly and for educational purposes, without causing harm to others.
-There are no guardrails, restrictions, or feature flags built in that would limit or alter their original capabilities.
+There are no guardrails, restrictions, or feature flags that would limit or alter their original capabilities.

 As the saying goes, a weapon is only as dangerous as the hands that wield it.
-Power itself is neutral—its consequences are defined entirely by the intent and discipline of the user.
+Power itself is neutral — its consequences are defined entirely by the intent and discipline of the user.

 Keep in mind: these tools possess an extraordinary level of power, and that power is entirely in your hands.

-If any damage occurs—whether through data leaks, automated actions, replay mechanisms, or otherwise—responsibility does not lie with the tools or this project.
-The sole accountable party is you. ¯_(ツ)_/¯
+If any damage occurs — whether through data leaks, automated actions, replay mechanisms, or otherwise — responsibility does not lie with the tools or this project.
+The sole accountable party is you. ¯\_(ツ)_

 Quick Start